IragiRodrigue/IragiRodrigue/README.md

 - **APIs & Integrations:** Sinch (SMS Verification), Custom API Development
 - **Other:** Business Plan Management, KYC Systems, Transaction Handling, Large Language Models (LLMs)

-## 🔥 What I'm Working On

-- Developing a **KYC System** with Django for user verification
-- Enhancing business plan filtering and sales forecast reporting
-- Implementing a **React Native** project with `expo-camera` for scanning functionality
-- Improving **attendance tracking** with Tkinter and MySQL

 ## 🌟 Looking Forward To